IBM/dbb/Templates/Deploy_Pipeline/Gitlab/README.md

 This pipeline template implements the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev) within a **GitLab CI/CD deployment-only context**.

-It leverages the [Common Backend Scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) and **IBM Wazi Deploy** to perform automated deployments of pre-built application packages from **Artifactory** into integration, acceptance, and production environments on z/OS.
+It leverages the [Common Backend Scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) and **IBM Wazi Deploy** to perform automated deployments of pre-built application packages from an Artifact Repository into integration, acceptance, and production environments on z/OS.

 The pipeline supports **manual and API triggers** and implements the following stages: